vannguyengd/gooddata-ui/docs/02_start__api_maturity.md

     sampleProp={42}
 />

-// however your custom functions using the type can break function getSampleProp(props: IExampleProps): number {
+// however, your custom functions using the type can break function getSampleProp(props: IExampleProps): number {
     return props.sampleProp; // breaks with newer version as this is now (number | string) }